 Pic.
 14 The Tower of London seen from the Sky Garden, click to enlarge.

 Pic.
-16 London City Hall and Thames rives seen from the Sky Garden, click to enlarge.
+16 London City Hall and Thames rives saw from the Sky Garden, click to enlarge.

 Pic.
 17 View from the Sky Garden towards the Westow Hill (112m.a.s.l.) – one of the highest hill in London and North Downs range 20km ahead, click to enlarge.

 Pic.
-18 The Shard and south bank seen from the Sky Garden, see original image.
+18 The Shard and south bank as seen from the Sky Garden, click to enlarge.

 Pic.
-19 And take a detailed look on the Shard view platform and see the people there :), cropped picture, see the original image.
+19 And take a detailed look on the Shard view platform and see the people there :), cropped picture, click to enlarge.

 Pic.
 20 View from the Sky Garden towards the Strata residential building, click to enlarge.